A Single View of Marriage |

 When defending our faith as Christians, there are multiple ways it can be affirmed, such as through history, science, and archeology.
 However, one of the more unconventional yet sobering arguments for the validity of our faith stems from the world of the spiritual: namely ghosts/hauntings, and other unexplained activity or "poltergeists" (meaning "noisy spirit").
 Luke 16:26 makes it clear that it is impossible for the dead to return to earth and inhabit physical locations, but numerous references are made in Scripture to demons and their earthly activity, such as the demons in Luke 8:30,31 imploring Jesus to not command them to go away into the abyss.

 I cannot explain to you how it is possible—let alone why God even allowed—direct contact with the dead, as occurred in 1 Samuel 28, where Saul (through a medium) contacts the deceased prophet, Samuel.
-Clearly, it is actually Samuel he is talking to, and not a demon impersonating Samuel, because Samuel not only chastises Saul for his disobedience to God, but is also upset at him for being disturbed (verse 15, whatever the implication of 'disturbed' is): "Why have you disturbed me by bringing me up?"
+Clearly, it is actually Samuel he is talking to, and not a demon impersonating Samuel, because Samuel not only chastises Saul for his disobedience to God, but is also upset at him for being disturbed (verse 15, whatever the implication of 'disturbed' meant for Samuel): "Why have you disturbed me by bringing me up?"
 This was clearly prohibited by God in Leviticus 19:31: